 As a creativity keynote speaker I love seeing audience members jump up on stage and get out of their comfort zone with improv.
 Not that it’s easy to get them to do that.
 But once they find out how much fun it is, their creativity is unleashed.
-Because creativity is and should be fun and humor affects creativity.
+Because creativity is and should be fun.

 Then they used functional magnetic resonance imaging to track brain patterns while they were coming up with the captions.
-What they found was that the medial prefrontal cortex and temporal association regions were both activated.
-But the temporal region was more active in the brains of people who were professional comedians, proving humor affects creativity.
+What they found was that the medial prefrontal cortex and temporal association regions were both activated, but the temporal region was more active in the brains of people who were professional comedians.

 This makes sense because the temporal region is responsible for processing auditory information and helps us interpret speech and recognize the meaning of words.
 It’s also the place where remote associations occur.
-Anyone who has done improv knows you have to constantly be on your toes.
-You have to listen and comprehend everything in a scene.
-At the same time you make random associations to hopefully come up with a funny line.
+Anyone who has done improv knows you have to constantly be on your toes, listening and comprehending everything in a scene, at the same time you make random associations to hopefully come up with a funny line.

 It appears that the professional comedians who use their temporal regions more, have strengthened their ability to shut off their prefrontal cortex and let their imaginations run wild.
 They’ve developed a trust that their imagination will come up with the right answer.
 As a creativity keynote speaker I’ve noticed that people who have never done improv will quite often prejudge their answers.
 They want to try and maintain control so as not to say the wrong thing, especially in front of their boss and co-workers.